rednafi/py-vscode/docs/files/extensions.md

 # Extensions 🤖

 You've already seen extensions like `themes`, `keymaps`, `code runner` etc in action.
 These modules can take your coding experience beyond what the builtins can offer.
-Here is an inexhaustive list of a few awesome extensions that can make your python workflow more optimized.
+Here is an inexhaustive list of a few awesome extensions that will help you to make your python workflow more optimized.

 1. **[Code Runner:](https://marketplace.visualstudio.com/items?itemName=formulahendry.code-runner)** Runs code snippet or code file of many popular languages like C, C++, Java, JavaScript, PHP, **Python**, Perl, Ruby, Go, Lua, Groovy, PowerShell etc.